nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

   if (!canContinue) {
     // backpressure, now we stop and we need to wait for drain await once(destStream, 'drain')
-    // ok now it's safe to restart writing
+    // ok now it's safe to resume writing
   }
 }
 ```

 Note that having an `await` inside the `for await...of` block will effectively pause the iteration.
-This will effectively stop consuming data from the source stream until the destination stream is drained.
+This will stop consuming data from the source stream until the destination stream is drained.

 ### Converting a Node.js event emitter to an async iterable